 Times Square – An absolute zoo, but worth a quick visit if you’ve never been.

-Broadway Show – The best way to spend an evening in NYC is to check out a Broadway show.
+See A Broadway Show – The best way to spend an evening in NYC is to check out a Broadway show.
 Nothing is like a show in the city.

 Statue Of Liberty – I’ve never personally done this, but why not?
 You can also do a boat tour around the island and see the State of Liberty that way.